oloc/g10b/readme.md

 As a starter, I prefer to setup the VM by myself, but the next step will be to pop them with vagrant, and the step after to configure Razor.
 Ambitious ?
 I'm not sure, that's the real world.

+Anyway, currently the project V0.1 installs a puppet-master on a system (VM, standalone, whatever of your choice).

 ## Prerequisites
-To use this tools, you need a hosting plateform with:
+To use this tools, you need a hosting plateform for your puppet server:
-* virtualbox
-* a Debian/Ubuntu VM
+* Operating System: Debian/Ubuntu

-On your VM:
-* git
+* Packages: git, sudo, wget
-* a sudoer account or the root account
+* Accounts: a sudoer account or the root account

 ## Installation
-On your VM which will be your Puppet Server, follow the step by step commands below:
+On your System which will be your Puppet Server, follow the step by step commands below:

     env GIT_SSL_NO_VERIFY=true git clone https://github.com/oloc/g10b.git
     sudo ./g10b/install